freakydude/freakydude.github.io/content/posts/2022-10-01-Klipper_with_Artillery_SidewinderX2/index.md

 ## Preview to future posts
 If I got some time, be excited about the topics
-- A useful set of gcode macros (filemant runout, pause resume, start-stop print)
+- A useful set of G-code macros (filament runout, pause resume, start-stop print)
 - Reenable the stock filament runout sensor
 - Install an [ADXL345](https://www.analog.com/en/products/adxl345.html#product-evaluationkit) acceleration sensor and calibrate klipper [Resonance Compensation](https://www.klipper3d.org/Resonance_Compensation.html)
 - Remove and replace USB, SD card and the useless touch display

 ## Conclusion
 Hope I could help you with the painful start, doing the initial basic configuration for your Artillery Sidewinder X2.

 For further steps and more details it is always a very good idea to walk through the very good official documentations
 - [Klipper Documentation](https://www.klipper3d.org/Overview.html)
 - [Mainsail Documentation](https://docs.mainsail.xyz/)
 - [Moonraker Documentation](https://moonraker.readthedocs.io/)

 Please leave comments, if something is wrong or missing.
 Or if you have questions.